 The Greek philosopher Thales used to say that life and death are no different.
 “Why, then,” someone asked, “don’t you kill yourself?”
 He said, “because it makes no difference.”

 You can’t outrun your shadow.
 You can destroy the body, you can rage against the machine, but no war is ever won.
 There’s always another lifetime, another despot, another virus.
-What you resist persists.
-After all, The System is Life.
-Each of us, along with every civilization, every species, and every planet lives and dies.
+Each of us, along with every civilization, every species, and every planet lives and dies, while another takes its place.
 Impermanence: it isn’t just for Buddhists anymore.

 I could end there, but it doesn’t.
 Like it says in The Bhagavad Gita, just as death is inevitable for the living, rebirth is certain for the dead.
 Life goes on.
 Not just someone else’s, but your own.
 Don’t worry about dying any more than you worry about clipping your nails.

 What if we could all be that self-assured?
 It’s possible.
 I’ve heard that Aztecs would line up, even compete, to be killed.
 Isn’t that what we do now?
 We compete, we enlist, we are factory-farmed.
 Voluntarily or not, we give our lives to The System.

 And why not?
 How often does a man “spill his seed?”
 The universe tosses out humans like I toss out sperm.
 A sperm in the cold lasts a few seconds.
 We get 70+ years.
 Isn’t that enough?